I’m Ready to Sell My Rental Property in PB – What are the Tax Implications of Selling?

 So, now we know that Greg will be taxed on a gain of $200,000.
-Breaking this down further: if Greg claimed reductions for depreciation and the repairs ($75,000), he will be held to a higher tax rate of 25%.
-The rest of the gain, is subject to typical capital gains tax.
-General capital gains tax for most homeowners is 15%, unless you are in a top tax bracket (in this case, it would be 20%).
+Breaking this down further: if Greg claimed deductions for depreciation and the repairs ($75,000), he will be held to a higher tax rate of 25%.
+The rest of the gain is subject to typical capital gains tax.
+General capital gains tax for most homeowners is 15% unless you are in a top tax bracket (in this case, it would be 20%).

 Now looking at the gains Greg will be taxed on, you may be beginning to see how severe the implications can be….a whopping $37,500 in this case.